ldgabbay/jwplayer/html5/doc/formats.rst

    The player presumes H264 baseline video and AAC low-complexity audio in an MP4 container.

+.. describe:: .webm:

+   The player presumes VP8 video and Vorbis in a WebM container.

 .. describe:: .ogg, .ogv

    Ogg video.
 The player presumes Theora video and Vorbis audio in an Ogg container.